 We are embarrassed to say that we follow hunches, we mistrust the sometimes-cryptic messages that our instincts send to us, and consequently we diminish our capacity to leverage the power of our own instincts when we need them most.
 Our discomfort with the idea of relying on our instincts is based on millennia of cultural prejudice.

 As a result of this detachment, we may experience higher instances of regret and physical symptoms from stress or anxiety.
 But most importantly, we risk missing the signals that direct us each to the unique path we are meant to be on.

-Another consequence of this cultural gap in understanding is that many people think that being intuitive is a static trait—it’s something you are or aren’t.
-But that’s not true.
-It’s a sense you can sharpen with practice.
+Another consequence of this cultural gap in understanding is that many people think that being intuitive is a static trait, when it’s actually a sense you can sharpen with practice.

 Exercises to Sharpen Your Intuition